United States Intelligence Community: Organizational structure and leadership

 Though the IC characterizes itself as a federation of its member elements, its overall structure is better characterized as a confederation due to its lack of a well-defined, unified leadership and governance structure.
 Prior to 2004, the director of Central Intelligence (DCI) was the head of the IC, in addition to being the director of the CIA.
 A major criticism of this arrangement was that the DCI had little or no actual authority over the budgetary authorities of the other IC agencies and therefore had limited influence over their operations.

 Following the passage of IRTPA in 2004, the head of the IC is the director of national intelligence (DNI).
-The DNI exerts leadership of the IC primarily through statutory authorities under which he or she:
+The DNI exerts leadership of the IC primarily through statutory authorities used to: